oshiomah1/oshiomah1.github.io/_posts/2023-1-24-Week_2_walkthrough.md

 fastqc -o fastQC_output [forward_reads] [reverse_reads]
 ```

-This took about 15 minutes running it on the data I use for my research- I would say you should expect it to take about as long on your samples.
+This took about 10 minutes to run, and you should expect it to take about that long.
+PLEASE do not use more than one thread (the `-t` option in fastqc) because we do not have the resources to support everyone doing this simultaneously.

 Once this is done, you're going to have an output .html file (either in your current directory or in the output directory you specified with `-o`).
 We're going to want to download it!
 This file is an .html file, so you want to open it in a web browser- Firefox, Chrome, Safari, Internet Explorer 6, Netscape, whatever you want.